The Deep Dive, Getting to the Bottom of Daylight Saving Time

 - 100% of year

 Most countries don’t observe daylight saving time.
 DST fix: Arizona and Hawaii have rejected Daylight Saving Time.
 15 U.S. Code § 260a allows any state to go on Permanent Standard Time within its borders without congressional action.
 Eliminating Daylight Saving Time reduces delay by 60 minutes.
 This can be readily accomplished in any state without congressional action.
 By contrast, to change a DST requires congressional action.
 Thus, to choose a short Memorial to Labor Day DST requires congressional action.
 In most cases, these two options yield about the same percentage of sunrises after 7:00 AM.
-Scholarly studies have not addressed attributes of a short Memorial to Labor Day DST.Wikipedia indicates that:Time Zone fix: As shown in the first map, time in the United States is a hodgepodge without uniformity or order.
-The old bedrocks on which US time stands (to "promote the adoption and observance of uniform time within the standard time zones"; 1918, 1919, 1966), now 58 to 106 years old, have not delivered an orderly or uniform time.
+Scholarly studies have not addressed attributes of a short Memorial to Labor Day DST.Wikipedia indicates that:Time Zone fix: The old bedrocks on which US time stands (to "promote the adoption and observance of uniform time within the standard time zones"; 1918, 1919, 1966), now 58 to 106 years old, have not delivered an orderly or uniform time.
 What they have delivered is a massively adulterated time.
 Time zones are defined at county levels named in the map tables.
 There are two ways an area can be moved from one time zone to another: by Federal statute or by Secretary of Transportation regulation.
-The dark red regions in the first map have long solar delays caused by ancient time-zone choices for western-edge counties.
+The dark red regions in the first map have long delays caused by ancient time-zone choices for western-edge counties.
 Changing time zones that now apply would place these counties in an enviable position

 Permanent standard time is considered by circadian health researchers and safety experts worldwide to be the best option for health, safety, schools, and economy, including the American Academy of Sleep Medicine, National Sleep Foundation, American College of Chest Physicians, National Safety Council, American College of Occupational and Environmental Medicine, Canadian Sleep Society, World Sleep Society, Society for Research on Biological Rhythms, and several state sleep societies.
 Permanent standard time is supported by advocates for school children, including the National PTA, National Education Association, American Federation of Teachers, National School Boards Association, and Start School Later.
 They cite both the health benefits of circadian alignment, and the safety advantages regarding morning commutes.